 - practice (Braxton Hicks) contractions

 - active labor contractions

 False labor contractions can include a series of contractions that feel very much like active labor contractions but have no effect on cervical dilation and effacement.
-Practice labor contractions are otherwise referred to as Braxton Hicks contractions and are common from week 32 until birth.
+Braxton Hicks contractions are common from week 32 until birth.
 Active labor contractions occur during the birthing process and start with regular contractions that thin and open the cervix.

 There are six signs that active labor has started and mom needs to monitor the progress of the contractions:

 - Movement makes the pains stronger or more frequent.

 - Labor pains increase in strength and frequency over time.

 - Pains are accompanied by feelings of nausea of intestinal discomfort.

 - Pain spreads to the lower back, upper abdominals and upper thighs.